lemontree-7/lemontree-7/README.md

-## Hi there 👋
+## Hi there
+I’m currently studying in China University of Mining and Technology I really love listening songs,especially rap and rock

 <!--
 **lemontree-7/lemontree-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying in China University of Mining and Technology...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...